Ensures your marriage meets the legal requirements in Australia.

 General

-My fee includes all consultations whether in person, by phone, by post or email, completion and lodgment of statutory paperwork, creation of ceremony in consult with couple, rehearsal, solemnisation of marriage, presentation copy vows and certificate, forwarding of paperwork to registry, completion and lodgment of application to obtain standard certificate from registry to enable change of name.
+My fee includes all consultations whether in person, by phone, by post or email, assistance with completion and lodgement of statutory paperwork, creation of ceremony in consult with couple, rehearsal, solemnisation of marriage, presentation certificate, forwarding of paperwork to registry, lodgement of application to obtain certificate from registry to enable change of name.
 Should additional transport (e.g. water taxi, etc.) be required the cost of same would need to be met.

 Upon booking a non-refundable fee is paid to keep the date/time for you.
-The balance is then paid 6 weeks prior to the ceremony.
-Should you book less than 6 weeks prior to the ceremony the total fee is to be paid at that time.
+The balance is then paid 4 weeks prior to the ceremony.
+Should you book less than 4 weeks prior to the ceremony the total fee is to be paid at that time.
 Other payment arrangements can be made upon request.
-Payment can be made by cash, cheque or electronic transfer.
+Payment can be made by cash, or electronic transfer.

 Planning

-For a civil ceremony it is not mandatory for you to partake in such a course but you will be given information regarding pre-marriage education programs that are available should you wish to partake.
+For a civil ceremony it is not mandatory for you to attend such a course but you will be given information regarding pre-marriage education programs that are available should you wish to partake.

 The content of the ceremony is your choice provided the legal requirements are met.